AkasakaRyuunoske/Utsu-P-WIki/src/main/readme.md

 </div>

 ## Java and Back-End realted files are in "java/UtsuPWiki" folder.
-## HTMLs, CSS, JS and all other Front-End related stuff in "resources" folder.
+## HTML, CSS, JS and all other Front-End related stuff in "resources" folder.